(Site is 5 pages. Share with links at bottom of each page)

 The State’s case at trial relied almost entirely on the testimony of the victim.
 She testified that on April 25,1976, she was attacked and raped in her home by an individual she described to the police just after the crime occurred as:

 The victim’s description did not include any mention of the perpetrator having any kind of facial hair.
 A police photograph taken of Ronnie on the day of his arrest reveals that he wore a moustache and a “scruffy beard”.
-Ronnie also has very blue/hazel-ish eyes, a noticeably distinct characteristic.
+Ronnie also has very blue and somewhat hazel eyes, a noticeably distinct characteristic.

 The State also introduced as evidence against Ronnie:

 - a black leather jacket he was wearing the day he was arrested

 - a pair of black leather gloves and

 - a green toboggan that was recovered from his father’s car.